 With a versatile clip mount for straps or tubes, plus a robust construction, the ZDM is a bikepacking winner.

-Eight modes max out at a 250-lumen daylight flash (nine-hour runtime).
+Eight modes max-out at a 250-lumen daylight flash (9-hour run time).
 It’s heavy (69g) and sideways visibility is limited.
 There’s no waterproof rating, but we’ve dropped and hosed it without issue.

 Moon Comet X-Pro

 - Excellent visibility

 Easy to fit, with lots of mounting options (including a seat rail mount, which is very good at this price), the Comet X-Pro also impresses with its intense output at full power.

 Run time at full power was bang on the 1 hour 30 minutes claimed by Moon too, which is very good considering the amount of power on tap.

 Unfortunately, there’s no pulse mode and it’s a little fiddly to use on the move, but the X-Pro is otherwise a very useful rear light.

 What to look for when buying a road or commuter light set

 Lumens are the unit by which the total amount of light emitted from a source is measured.